Birao: Later fighting

 On 10 October 2010, LRA invaded Birao.
 They looted the main market and kidnapped nine children.
 On November 15, 2010, United Nations forces returned control of Birao to the government of the Central African Republic.
 Later in November, a rebel group called the Convention of Patriots for Justice and Peace captured Birao.
 On December 1, 2010, Birao was captured by the army of Chad, on behalf of the government of the Central African Republic.
 In September 2011, LRA attacked Birao and abducted 12 girls and 5 boys.

 On 26 June 2014 international forces left Birao following ultimatum by Popular Front for the Rebirth of Central African Republic (FPRC) armed group.
-On 14 July 2019 clashes erupted between MLCJ and FPRC in Birao after two people were arrested by FPRC fighters four days before.
+On 14 July 2019 clashes erupted between Movement of Central African Liberators for Justice (MLCJ) and FPRC in Birao after two people were arrested by FPRC fighters four days before.
 Four FPRC militiamen were killed and the two individuals were subsequently executed.
 On 1 September MLCJ attacked FPRC positions in Birao leading to 23 FPRC and eight MLCJ fighters being killed.
 The following day the town was captured by MLCJ.
 On 14 September FPRC attacked Birao which was repelled.
 37 FPRC and 11 MLCJ fighters were killed.
 On February 17, 2020, members of the Popular Front for the Rebirth of Central Africa (FPRC) attacked MINUSCA forces in Birao, leading to 12 FPRC militants being killed.
 On 15 March 2022 Russian mercenaries from Wagner Group temporarily entered Birao before returning to N'dele.
 On 7 December 2022 Russians supported by armed forces established permanent base in Birao.